rant-lang/reference/src/language/text.md

 It is important to understand that strings and text are two different concepts in Rant:

-A string is a sequence of Unicode characters, represented by the `string` type in Rant.
+A string is a sequence of Unicode characters, represented by the `string` type.

 Text is a sequence of fragments, whitespace, and hinted elements in a Rant program.<br/>
-When interpreted at runtime, it may not always produce an string identical to the original text, due to whitespace rules and annotations.
+When interpreted at runtime, it may not always produce a string identical to the original text, due to whitespace rules and annotations.

-**Bottom line:** a string is a value, and text is used to generate a string.

 ## TL;DR